Deity Bladerunner Review

 Grip/Traction

-Despite what is usually better grip with grub screws, we felt the platform design of these pedals prevented them from fully optimizing their potential.
-The front and rear pins are indeed taller than the ones adjacent to the axle, but our soft rubber soles sucked up the height difference.
+Despite the better grip usually accompanied by grub screws, we felt the platform design of these pedals prevented them from fully optimizing their potential.
+The front and rear pins are taller than the ones adjacent to the axle, but our soft rubber soles sucked up the height difference.
 We could still feel our midfoot area ever-so-slightly elevated along the axle compared to the rest of our foot.
-While they performed admirably on trail, the Bladerunner was a top performer in freestyle dirt jumping and bike park, allowing for smoother foot-to-pedal engagement and disengagement during tricks.
+While they performed admirably on the trail, the Bladerunner was a top performer in freestyle dirt jumping and bike park, allowing for smoother foot-to-pedal engagement and disengagement during tricks.

 Platform

-Pedals seem to get thinner and thinner every year.
-Deity extruded 6061 T6 aluminum into a shape that measured just a tad over 11mm at the front and rear edges, among the thinnest in our test.
-The midsection maintains a bit of a gut.
-Measured at a respectable 14mm, it had to swallow the Chromoly steel axle, two sealed bearings, and a DU bushing.
-The areas between the axle and the leading and trailing edges feature horizontally-ribbed aluminum that we guess were more for weight savings and aesthetics than traction.
+Deity extruded 6061 T6 aluminum into a shape that measured just a tad over 11mm at the front and rear edges.
+The midsection maintains a bit of a gut and measures in at a respectable 14mm.
+Inside the axle is a Chromoly steel axle, two sealed bearings, and a DU bushing.
+The areas between the axle and the leading and trailing edges feature horizontally-ribbed aluminum.
 Clean lines and sharp angles offered little opportunity for mud to collect anywhere on these pedals.
-With the front and rear of the pedal being so thin, and the middle a bit taller, the actual profile of the pedal is slightly convex.
+With the front and rear of the pedal being so thin and the middle a bit taller, the actual profile of the pedal is slightly convex.

-To provide a more desirable foot cradling shape, six taller traction pins are used front and back, while four shorter ones are used closer to the axle.
+To provide a more desirable foot-cradling shape, six taller traction pins are used front and back, while four shorter ones are used closer to the axle.
 Despite the profile inversion provided by crafty pin arrangement, the axle could still be felt underfoot and was only moderately effective at increasing grip or traction.
-The reduced traction made this pedal a favorite for use in freestyle dirt jumping and bike park shenanigans, it fell a hair shy of that planted, locked-in feeling we sought for downhill use.
-At 103 x 100 mm, the platform was not the largest in the test, but its squared shape supported the outsides of our feet reasonably well regardless.Pedal Mobility
+The reduced traction made this pedal a favorite for use in freestyle dirt jumping and bike park shenanigans.
+It fell a hair shy of that planted, locked-in feeling we sought for downhill use.
+At 103 x 100 mm, the platform was not the largest, but its squared shape supported the outsides of our feet reasonably well.Pedal Mobility

 The Chromoly axle spins on two sealed bearings on the near side and a proprietary DU bushing on the further end.
 Everything remained smooth throughout our three-month test period, and we never experienced any unwanted pedal play.
-These pedals had a looser feel spinning about the axle compared to many others, but were not so free-spinning that they caused any problems when landing tricks.
-Pedal flop was also not a concern during trail riding.
+These pedals had a looser feel spinning about the axle compared to many others but were not so free-spinning that they caused any problems when landing tricks.
+The pedal flop was also not a concern during trail riding.

 Servicing

 The Bladerunners took a solid beating while testing.
 Pins were worn down, and it's important to get the pedals as clean as possible when working on them to minimize dirt getting into threads and bearings.
-This pedal shares the same internals as it's big brother the TMAC and the rebuild kit costs $24.99.
-The kit includes a spindle but does not include pins which are sold separately.
+This pedal shares the same internals as others offered by Deity and rebuild kits and pins are available.
 Overall, the Bladerunners are well built, and with fresh pins, the pedals can last a long time.

 A 5mm Allen is used to remove a threaded end cap that keeps all the trail dirt and grime out.
 Once the end cap is removed, there is another threaded 5mm spacer inside.
 This spacer fills out the interior of the pedal body where the spindle terminates inside.
 By using a shorter, stubby Chromoly axle, less stress is placed on the spindle, making it less likely to experience forces that could potentially bend it out of shape.
-Rebuild kits are available, and the pedal can is fully serviceable without removing them from the cranks.
+Another great feature is that the pedal can be serviced without removing them from the cranks.

 Weight

-Despite their thin profile, the Bladerunner is not the lightest pedal we tested.
-At 377-grams for the pair, they certainly don't qualify as heavy either.
+Despite their thin profile, the Bladerunner comes in at 380-grams for the pair.
 The strength-to-weight ratio of these pedals seemed pretty impressive as we nailed them on rocks many times, only to scratch the pretty purple anodized finish.
 Very little in the way of excess material was used in the design of these pedals.

 Value